Orange Alert

 Biographic Overview

 Dr. Allison Oakes is excited to join the SU Biology Department as a Assistant Teaching Professor starting Spring 2024.
 Prior to starting this position, Dr. Oakes was a post-doctoral research scientist at SUNY College of Environmental Science and Forestry.
-She has taken the procedures and techniques developed by decades of America chestnut research and was applying them to the American elm, another iconic native tree threatened by exotic pathogens.
-She studied transforming American elms with plant genes that are likely to improve disease resistance to elm yellows.
-In addition to research, she performs statistical analysis for the research team’s experiments and is a first author on multiple publications.
-She is a passionate instructor and science communicator, and has taught college biology, genetics, and statistics.
+She has taken the procedures and techniques developed by decades of America chestnut research and applied them to the American elm, another iconic native tree threatened by exotic pathogens.
+She studied transforming American elms with plant genes likely to improve disease resistance to elm yellows.
+She currently teaches upper-division courses in Biotechnology and Genetics Lab.

 Research Interests